Saber13110/AppTracking/README.md

 The frontend needs a Google Maps API key.
 Set `GOOGLE_MAPS_API_KEY` in a `.env` file at the project root or export it in your shell before running the Angular app.

+The backend is implemented purely in Python and no longer uses npm dependencies.